1985 Quarter Value, Errors and Mint Mark

-At first glance, a 1985 quarter might seem like an ordinary coin.
+Is a 1985 quarter worth anything?
+At first glance, it might seem like an ordinary coin.
 But for numismatists and coin collectors, these Washington quarters that were minted in 1985 can be really interesting because of the historical details, minting quirks, and error varieties that influence their value.

 If you're looking for a rare error or simply want to know if your quarter 1985 is worth more than its face value, then you will not be dissatisfied with this guide.
 We will walk you through the numismatic details that the 1985 P and D quarters can hold.
 Moreover, you will find out how to check the value of coins if you need to understand it as quickly as possible.